Second session fall classes & events...

-Get the Spectrum today!
+Get the interactive Fall Spectrum now.

-Read it online, download a copy, and plan your fall classes today!
+Read it online, download a copy, and

-Copies will be available at Park District facilities starting August 5,
+Copies are available at Park District facilities,

 as well as the Des Plaines Public Library, History Center, and Frisbie Center.